 A theoretical study is done at the site on different cost-effective and thermally efficient solutions related to solar insulation materials for buildings.
 A solar calorimeter test facility has been designed and built to perform a real outdoor test for savings obtained with solar-insulating materials.
 The present design is aimed to determine the heat flux reduction and the energy savings of different measures with similar indoor conditions, with and without solar insulating materials for the same ambient conditions.

 The building material being tested at the calorimeter are EIFS (External insulation finishing system), PIR board retrofitting, Gypsum Rockwool wall, concrete and reflective coating.

-Two types of tests are being performed at solar calorimeter as follows:
+Two types of tests are being performed at the solar calorimeter as follows: